danascheider/skyrim_inventory_management/docs/models/canonical-ingredients-alchemical-property.md

-# CanonicalIngredientsAlchemicalProperty
+# Canonical::IngredientsAlchemicalProperty

-The `CanonicalIngredientsAlchemicalProperty` model is a join model between `Canonical::Ingredient` and `AlchemicalProperty`.
+The `Canonical::IngredientsAlchemicalProperty` model is a join model between `Canonical::Ingredient` and `AlchemicalProperty`.
 It has a couple noteworthy characteristics.

 ## Count Limit